malekahmaad/ai/README.md

  python traffic.py (your folder name)

  then the program will give you the accuracy of the neural network
- NOTE: I didnt add the folder i have because it contains 43 folders with 150 imaes in each folder
+ NOTE: I didnt add the folder i have because it contains 43 folders with 150 images in each folder

  ----------------------------------------------------------------------------------------------------------------------------------------------------